 If you can’t find ñora peppers, then just leave them out.

 The ñora pepper a smoked and mild dried pepper from Spain.
 The smoked paprika powder and the smokiness coming from the chorizo are already adding enough flavor to the stew anyway.

-Love chorizo?
 Then also check out my pepper soup with chorizo and feta cheese!
 Not that’s another totally different flavor explosion!